 Here are a few recipes that feature bok choy, both the regular and the baby versions.

 Where to Buy Bok Choy

 Bok choy is commonly sold at grocery stores, supermarkets, and farmers' markets.
 Asian grocery stores may have more varieties available.
 Look for fresh, vibrant bunches and avoid any that show any browning or wilting leaves.
-Unlike other greens, bok choy doesn't lose a ton of its volume when it cooks, so a large bunch will serve 2 to 4 people.
+Unlike other greens, bok choy doesn't lose a ton of its volume when it cooks, so a large bunch will serve two to four people.

 Like all leafy vegetables, bok choy should be prepared and eaten as soon as possible after purchasing, at its most fresh and crisp.
-You can store bok hoy in the crisper drawer of your refrigerator, loosely wrapped in plastic, for 2 to 3 days.
+You can store bok choy in the crisper drawer of your refrigerator, loosely wrapped in plastic, for two to three days.
 After that, the leaves may start to wilt and the stalks lose their crunch.
 If it was freshly harvested and bought at a farmer's market, you can keep it for up to a week.